 The coverage usually lasts for five, ten, twenty, or thirty years or until you reach a certain age, like 65.
 Term life insurance is popular as it is easier to understand and affordable.
 The premiums can be cheaper than a cup of coffee a day!

 If you die while the policy is in effect, the insurer pays The Death Benefit to your beneficiaries.
 If you outlive the policy, you will not receive a payout.

 When your policy is near the end of its term, you can renew it to continue coverage.
 The renewal premium is likely to cost more as the cost of insurance increases as we age.
 The upside is that you will not have to take a medical exam again, nor can the insurer factor in any change in your health status into the renewal premium.
 For most people, renewing a Term life policy is cheaper than buying a new one.

-Most Term life insurance policies also let you convert your Term policy into a Permanent one without any underwriting.
+Most Term life insurance policies also let you convert your Term policy into a Permanent one without any medical exam.
 Naturally, the new premium will be higher, in part because you are now older, and in part, because Permanent life insurance is more expensive.

 Reasons to buy a Term life policy include:

 - You want to secure your family’s future.